Just-in-Time (JIT) Permissions

 if result["status"] == "approved":

-# Get the short-lived JIT token
+# 6. Exchange approval for a short-lived JIT token

-jit_token = jit.get_jit_token(result["request_id"])
+jit_token = jit.get_token(result["request_id"])

 "https://storage.acme-corp.com/finance/quarterly_report_q4_2024.pdf",